FedeDP/ncursesFM/README.md

 * Long file operations are performed in a different thread.
 You'll get a notification when the job is done.
 * If you try to quit while a job is still running, you'll be asked if ncursesFM must wait for the thread to finish its work.
 * You can queue as many file operations as you wish, they'll be taken into care one by one.

+**Optional (compile time) features that require sd-bus API (systemd)**
+* Powermanagement inhibition while processing a job (eg: while pasting a file) to avoid data loss.
-* It has an internal udisks2 monitor, to poll for new devices.
+* Internal udisks2 monitor, to poll for new devices.
 It can automount new connected devices too.
 Device monitor will list only mountable devices, eg: dvd reader will not be listed until a cd/dvd is inserted.

-**Optional (compile time) features that require sd-bus API (systemd)**
-* Powermanagement inhibition while processing a job (eg: while pasting a file) to avoid data loss.
-* It can (un)mount drives/usb sticks/ISO files through udisks2.
+* Drives/usb sticks/ISO files (un)mount through udisks2.
 For drives/usb sticks mount, you also need libudev.
-* It can install your distro package files: pressing enter on a package file will ask user if he wants to install the package.
-It relies upon packagekit, so it should be distro agnostic.
+* Distro package files installation.
+* It can reveice AC (dis)connection events from upower, to instantly update battery monitor.

 ---